-YTS offer support for youth in the community by providing information on academic programming and career planning, helping to locate funding for college classes, and by attending staffings.
+YTS offer support for youth in the community by providing information on academic programming, career planning, and by attending staffings.

 Parole Violators

 If your child does not follow his/her Conditions of Supervision while on Conditional Liberty status, s/he may be placed in a more structured program and/or moved to a more restrictive placement or secure care.